bjhardcastle/cat_packaging/project_1/README.md

 ```

 - editable install makes the package available for import
+- the package is built and installed according to the metadata in [`pyproject.toml`](pyproject.toml)
-- editing the source code will take effect the next time the package is imported
+- editing the source code will take effect the next time the package is imported:
+  no need to re-run the install command

 ## usage